-The Fargo Marathon is fast approaching, and in preparation runners are out logging hundreds of miles on the roads and trails.
+The Fargo and Sioux Falls marathons are fast approaching, and in preparation runners are out logging hundreds of miles on the roads and trails.

 As the mileage increases and runners hit the peak weeks of their training, nutrition becomes increasingly important.
 Despite this, many endurance athletes may not be eating enough calories to support that training and can end up disrupting their training.